lyricslee/begin_lua/README.md

-- a beginners guide to lua programming
+- a beginners guide to lua programming in chinese
 - [website](https://lyricslee.github.io/begin_lua/)